SaebAmini/saebamini.github.io/_posts/2014-10-04-Modeling-PowerToys-for-Visual-Studio-2013.md

 To install the add-in, extract the ZIP file contents to `%USERPROFILE%\Documents\Visual Studio 2013\Addins` and restart Visual Studio.

-_Please not that I'm not the author of this add-in, I merely upgraded it for VS 2013._
+_Please note that I'm not the author of this add-in, I merely upgraded it for VS 2013._